Harriet Kerr

 Harriet Roberta Kerr (1859–1940) was a British suffragette and office manager of the Women's Social and Political Union (WSPU).

-Life
+Early life

 Kerr was born in 1859 in Wanstead, Essex.
-Her father was a professor of architecture at King's College London.
+Her father Robert Kerr was a professor of architecture at King's College London.
+She became interested in women's rights and suffrage because of her father's prejudice against women.